Skip to main content

 Add parameters to URLs to identify the third-party websites and campaigns referring traffic

-Written by Mariel Tavakoli
+Written by Rebecca Lees

-Updated over 2 years ago
+Updated over 2 weeks ago

 UTMs, or Urchin Tracking Modules, provide specific data about the origins of your website traffic.
 By adding special codes to your URLs, you can track which sources are bringing you the most traffic.
 Think of it as a GPS for your website traffic.

-When someone clicks on one of these links, the extra info you added is sent to Google Analytics and you can see this data in your Circuit Analytics Dashboard report.
+When someone clicks on one of these links, the extra info you added is sent to Google Analytics, and you can see this data in your Circuit Analytics Dashboard report.

 Required Parameters